On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

 \begin{theorem} Let $\regions$ be a collection of unit disks in $\R^2$, and let $p$ and $q$ be two well-separated points.
-There exists an algorithm to test whether $\res(p,q) \leq r $, for any value $r$, and if so, to compute a path with that resilience, in $O(2^{f(r)}n^3)$ time, where $f(r)=r^2\log r+o(r^2\log r)$. \end{theorem} \begin{proof} Recall that our algorithm considers all possible crossings between $\rho$ and $\tau'$.
+There exists an algorithm to test whether $\res(p,q) \leq r $, for any value $r$, and if so, to compute a path with that resilience, in $O(2^{f(r)}n^3)$ time, where $f(r)=r^2\log r+o(r^2\log r)$. \end{theorem} \begin{proof} Recall that our algorithm considers all possible crossings between $\rho$ and $\pi$.
 For any fixed crossing pattern $\cal X$, our algorithm computes $G_{\cal X}$, and all associated forbidden pairs.
 We then execute Xiao's FPT algorithm~\cite{x-sipamc-10} for solving the vertex multicut problem.
 By Lemma~\ref{lem_key}, the number of removed vertices (plus the number of disks that were forced to be deleted by $\cal X$) will give the minimum resilience associated with ${\cal X}$.
-Note that the disks to be deleted can be retrieved as well.

-We now focus on the running time.
-Computationally speaking, the most expensive part of the algorithm is running an instance of the vertex multicut problem for each possible crossing pattern.
+Regarding the running time, the most expensive part of the algorithm is running an instance of the vertex multicut problem for each possible crossing pattern.
 Observe that the parameters $k$ and $\ell$ of the vertex multicut problem are bounded by functions of $r$ as follows: $k \leq r$ and $\ell \leq 2r^2+r$ (the first claim is direct from the definition of resilience, and the second one follows from Lemma~\ref{lem_forbid}).
 Hence, a single instance of the vertex multicut problem will need $O((2r)^{r+(2r^2+r)/2}n^3)=O(2^{(1+\log r)(r^2+1.5r)}n^3)=O(2^{r^2\log r+o(r^2\log r)}n^3)$ time.
 By Lemma~\ref{lem_patterns} the number of crossing patterns is bounded by $2^{4r\log r+o(r\log r)}$.
 Thus, by multiplying both expressions we obtain the bound on the running time, and the theorem is shown. \end{proof}

-We remark that the main focus of this research is the fact that an FPT algorithm exists.
+We remark that the importance of this result lies in the fact that an FPT algorithm exists.
 Hence, although the dependency on $r$ is high, we emphasize that the bounds are rather loose.
+We also note that both the minimum resilience path and the disks to be deleted can be reported.